18F/handbook/_pages/how-we-work/tools/slack.md

 ### The public

 [TTS](http://www.gsa.gov/portal/category/25729) has specific channels in Slack that are open to the public.
 These channels end with `-public` to signify a channel the public can join.
 Treat these channels like you would a town hall or other type of public meeting.
-Members of the public must also comply with GSA standards and the [TTS Code of Conduct](/code-of-conduct).
+Members of the public must also comply with GSA standards and the [TTS Code of Conduct](/code-of-conduct). * For all shared and public channels, it's not a good idea to invite people into a shared channel that aren't there.
+Instead, DM them the link to an interesting message.
+Pulling them in without their consent (where others can @ or DM them) may not be fair to their schedule if they need to be heads down.

 #### Inviting